 Even though I am not a Grogu superfan, his popularity is undeniable (I don’t mind the little guy but the novelty just wore off faster for me).
 Just his presence in the show has gotten more people into Star Wars.
 That is a powerful tool for Lucasfilm (and Disney) as far as subscriptions to Disney+, merchandise sales, and overall pop culture real estate.
 I think creatively, though, he presented a problem long term for The Mandalorian as Mando couldn’t keep going from planet to planet searching for a Jedi for 3+ seasons.
 Something had to happen for the main characters to move on: either Grogu stays with Mando and you find some way to incorporate him into the story without the novelty wearing off for more and more people, or you say goodbye.
 I think the right decision was made by taking Grogu out of the picture, for now, and allowing Mando to continue his own personal journey and taking the lessons from this experience.
 Do I think Grogu will be back?
 Yes.
 I don’t know how he will come back into Mando’s life but I do think he will return.
 Until then, we move on to other things…maybe.
 This also seemed like it could be a series end.
 I know that Disney has confirmed season 3 but nothing has been shot and they definitely left it at a place where it could end.
 It likely will continue as planned and we will all be watching season 3 together next year but it will certainly be a more Grogu-less season.
 It’s a bold move by Lucasfilm and we’ll see if there is any fallout but I feel like it opens more doors than it closes.

 Props to Peyton Reed for returning to direct the season finale.
-His first episode this season, The Passenger, was my least favorite but he ended the season strongly with a well-paced, action-heavy episode.
+His first episode this season, “Chapter 10: The Passenger,” was my least favorite but he ended the season strongly with a well-paced, action-heavy episode.
 Maybe they wanted the moment to be a somber, silent goodbye but it seemed like Luke and Mando should have talked about Imperial remnants returning to outer rim planets.
 The return of Luke is great but, heck yeah for R2D2!!!
 The best droid in the galaxy!
 What do you think he was saying to Luke about Grogu?
 And yes, we have confirmation of the Boba Fett series, and a name: The Book of Boba Fett, coming next December.
 Looks like he will be taking over a criminal enterprise after taking out Bib Fortuna (never thought I would be writing that name again).
 Adding the series to the list.

 That’s it for season two everyone!
 I will be doing an overall season thoughts post next week on season two’s themes but it has been a fun ride and a highlight of 2020 for sure.
 This is the way!